apache/nuttx/Documentation/guides/port_arm_cm4.rst

 -----------------

 There are some implementation items, major items are bellow listed.
-To pass the Linking, try to implement these symboles.
+To pass the Linking, try to implement these symbols.

 +-----------------+------------------------+--------------------------------------------------------------------+
 | Category        | Item                   | Comment                                                            |